NineNatthanarong/exama/FIREBASE_AUTH_SETUP.md

 ### 2. Create Admin Users

-You have two options to create admin users:
+You have two options to create the first admin user:

 #### Option A: Using the Web Application (Recommended)
 1. Go to `http://localhost:3000/admin`
-2. Click "Need to create an admin account?
-Create Account"
-3. Enter email and password for the admin
+2. Enter the desired email and password for the first admin account
-4. Click "Create Admin Account"
+3. Click "Sign In"
+4. The system will automatically create the first admin account if no users exist

 #### Option B: Using Firebase Console
 1. In Firebase Console, go to **Authentication** > **Users**
 2. Click **Add user**
 3. Enter email and password for the admin
 4. Click **Add user**

+**Note:** After the first admin account is created, new accounts can only be created through the Firebase Console or Admin SDK.
+The web application will only allow sign-in for existing accounts.

 ### 3. Test the Authentication